-Law Scope of applicability Medicinal Products Act definitions, clinical trials, marketing authorisation, manufacture, distribution, advertising, pharmacovigilance, approval of plant and equipment Austrian Medicine Import Act Import and distribution of medicinal products Prescription Act Prescription status narcotic Substance Act narcotics status, charges and placing on the market Act Against Unfair Competition (UwG) Advertisement with regard to consumers and competitors Industrial Code Right to run a pharmaceutical company Pharmacopoeia Act Quality and testing of medicinal products Price Act Pricing and (by ordinances) maximum mark-ups (margins) Health and Food Safety Act Spin-off of responsibilities and procedures reg. the medicinal product system from the BMGF to the Austrian Medicines and Medical devices Agency Patent Protection Act Patent protection also of medicinal products Federal Hospitals Act (KAKuG) Forms the legal basis for all hospitals and the foundations for the 9 provincial laws, which represent implementation statutes General Social Insurance Act (ASVG) Governs the General Social Insurance for persons employed in Austria, incl. the self-employed persons who have an equal standing and the health insurance of retirees from the General Social Insurance.
+Law Scope of applicability Medicinal Products Act definitions, clinical trials, marketing authorisation, manufacture, distribution, advertising, pharmacovigilance, approval of plant and equipment Austrian Medicine Import Act Import and distribution of medicinal products Prescription Act Prescription status narcotic Substance Act narcotics status, charges and placing on the market Act Against Unfair Competition (UwG) Advertisement with regard to consumers and competitors Industrial Code Right to run a pharmaceutical company Pharmacopoeia Act Quality and testing of medicinal products Price Act Pricing and (by ordinances) maximum mark-ups (margins) Health and Food Safety Act Spin-off of responsibilities and procedures reg. the medicinal product system from the Federal Ministry for Health to the Austrian Medicines and Medical devices Agency Patent Protection Act Patent protection also of medicinal products Federal Hospitals Act (KAKuG) Forms the legal basis for all hospitals and the foundations for the 9 provincial laws, which represent implementation statutes General Social Insurance Act (ASVG) Governs the General Social Insurance for persons employed in Austria, incl. the self-employed persons who have an equal standing and the health insurance of retirees from the General Social Insurance.
 The General Social Insurance comprises health insurance, accident and pension insurance with the exception of specific special insurances.
 EU "Human Medicines Community Code" (dir.
 2001/83/EC) definitions, marketing authorisation and procedures, manufacturer and importation, labelling and package leaflet, wholesaling, advertising and information, pharmacovigilance EU Transparency directive (dir.
-89/105/EEC) procedural provisions, timelines and transparency rules for national decisions regarding reimbursement and prices Federal Administrative Court Act (BVwGG) Governs the organisation of the Federal Administrative Court Administrative Court Procedural Act (VwGVG) Governs the procedures at the Federal Administrative Court EU-delegated regulation on safety features (Reg 2016/161) Governs the technical specifications, modalities of the verification, characteristics of the repository system and derogations for the safety features appearing on the packaging of medicinal products for human use
+89/105/EEC) procedural provisions, timelines and transparency rules for national decisions regarding reimbursement and prices Federal Administrative Court Act (BVwGG) Governs the organisation of the Federal Administrative Court Administrative Court Procedural Act (VwGVG) Governs the procedures at the Federal Administrative Court EU-delegated regulation on safety features (Reg 2016/161) Governs the technical specifications, modalities of the verification, characteristics of the repository system and derogations for the safety features appearing on the packaging of medicinal products for human use Federal Procurement Act governs the procedure for procurement of services (procurement procedure) in the public sector